AOEpeople/meals/README.md

 mkcert -install
 ```

-Point your web browser to https://meals.test :tada:
-Don't forget to add to your local hosts file if not done automatically via ddev: `127.0.0.1 meals.test`

 To simplify things, we have put common commands into a **Makefile**.
 To see all available options, run the following command:
 ```
 make